mcaplin/TipCalculator/README.md

 ## Notes

 * The layout only currently works with iPhone 7.
 * I didn't know how to update the view controller from things I changed in the settings view controller.
-I figured it out by making a viewDidAppear method.
+I figured it out by making a viewDidAppear method. --Future me 0.7 seconds from submitting the project: I literally just saw the whole section in the instructions on how to do this.
+That would've been helpful.
+I'm going to leave it how I figured it out on my own.
 * The UserDefaults took me a while to understand, but now I do.
 * I still don't know how to change the font for the navigation controller and the segmented control.
 * I've tried to learn Swift before but was always confused since it's very different from languages I've used.
 However in this project I learned a lot more about the layout of how the storyboard and the code work together.